learn to facilitate

 therapy

-interpersonal group psychotherapy facilitation introductory course
+interpersonal group psychotherapy (IGP) facilitation introductory course

 An 8-session Experiential Introduction to the Theory and Practice of Interpersonal Group Psychotherapy for Mental Health Practitioners, Group Facilitators and Community Space Holders.